project1-5/bt/report.md

 For each team member, how much time was spent in

 1. plenary discussions/meetings;
-Johan: 2 hours
+- Johan: 2 hours
-Nikhil: 2 hours
+- Nikhil: 2 hours
-Jagan: 2 hours
+- Jagan: 2 hours
-Tom: 0 hours (was ill)
+- Tom: 0 hours (was ill)

 2. discussions within parts of the group;
-Johan: 10 minutes or so
+- Johan: 10 minutes or so
+- Nikhil: ~20 minutes asking about Jacoco

 3. reading documentation;
-Johan: 1 hour
+- Johan: 1 hour
+- Nikhil: ~30 min on bt, 1 hour on Jacoco

 4. configuration;
+- Nikhil: 4 hours (Spent 2 days trying to configure Jacoco)

 5. analyzing code/output;
-Johan: 4 hours
+- Johan: 4 hours
+- Nikhil: 1 hour

 6. writing documentation (writing report?));
-Johan: 5 hours
+- Johan: 5 hours
+- Nikhil: 2.5 hours

 7. writing code;
-Johan: 6 hour
+- Johan: 6 hours
+- Nikhil:

 8. running code?
-Johan: Many hours?
+- Johan: Many hours?
+- Nikhil: Not sure what this refers to but see above for more accurate division

 ## Overall experience